erilyth/DeepLearning-Challenges/Art_Generation/README.md

    }
    ````

-You can then run the code by `python styletransfer.py` or the video version by `python styletransfervid.py`
+Specify a list of paths to style images that you would be willing to use and a path to the content image/video within `styletransfer.py` or `styletransfervid.py` and then run the code by `python styletransfer.py` or the video version by `python styletransfervid.py`

 ### Credits

 Artistic-Style-Transfer [hnarayanan](https://github.com/hnarayanan/artistic-style-transfer) and Sirajology for the starter code